ChaudhariKshitij/Bank_Management_System/README.md

 3. **Customization**: Modify the database schema or extend functionalities as per your requirements.

 ## Files Included 📁
-- `bms_gtl.sql`: SQL script containing the database schema and sample data.
+- `bank_gtl.sql`: SQL script containing the database schema and sample data.
 - `README.md`: Documentation file providing an overview of the project.

 ## Collaboration 💼